chunkyguy/chunkyguy.github.io/_posts/2024-10-17-how-to-make-an-accordion-with-reactnative.md

 ![meme](/assets/accordion-reactnative/meme.jpg)

 I don't know what is the best term for this component.
 I call it accordion, others call it expandable list.
-In the first version of material design this component was called as "Expansion Panel".
+In the first version of material design this component was called as ["Expansion Panel"](https://m1.material.io/components/expansion-panels.html).
 In the latest version they simply don't talk about it anymore.
-In Apple's Human Interface Guidelines they named it as "Disclosure controls" and in SwiftUI for some reasons they called it `DisclosureGroup`.
-But the documentation writer described the component as "A view that shows or hides another content view, based on the state of a disclosure control."
+In Apple's Human Interface Guidelines they named it as ["Disclosure controls"](https://developer.apple.com/design/human-interface-guidelines/disclosure-controls) and in SwiftUI for some reasons they called it `DisclosureGroup`.
+But the [documentation writer](https://developer.apple.com/documentation/SwiftUI/DisclosureGroup) described the component as:

+> A view that shows or hides another content view, based on the state of a disclosure control.

 Yes that is exactly what I mean.

 I'm going to use the assets from the [frontendmentor challenge](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz) because it looks nice.